 Posted by Steve Richard, Co-Founder & Chief Content Officer @ Vorsight

-Over the past two weeks, I have been using a new sales voicemail template in order to attract high-level sales, business development, and clinical development prospects.
+Over the past two weeks, I have been using a new sales call template on voicemails in order to attract high-level sales, business development, and clinical development prospects.

 So far I have received anywhere between 1-4 callbacks a day from VP level and C-suite individuals.